 The coolant system MUST be refilled or topped up with the same type of coolant as equipped to maintain the special longlife properties.

-Refer to your chassis manual for information and precautions on filling, servicing and checking the fluid level.
+Refer to the chassis manual in your InfoCase for information and precautions on filling, servicing, and checking the fluid level.

 TIRES